Cylinder vacuum cleaners have nurtured an image of being powerful machines with great suction, as well as excellent movement.

 No filters mean no maintenance on this barrel vacuum, with Cinetic Technology to separate even the most minute dust particles.

-The primary attraction for people that are willing to invest in this premium-priced vacuum from Dyson is that there is no maintenance involved!
+The primary attraction from this Dyson vacuum is that there is no maintenance involved!

 Because of the lack of any filters in this machine, there is no need to check if the filter is clogged.